- WHERE TO STAY

-Victoria train Station is London's second busiest railway station after Waterloo Station handling around 1.5 million people each week, the majority of whom are commuters from London's suburbs and the South East of England.
+With the Victoria underground station just outside, Victoria station London is the capital’s second busiest railway station after Waterloo Station, handling around 1.5 million people each week.
+The majority of whom are commuters from London's suburbs and the South East of England.

-Victoria's destinations also include Brighton and Canterbury and most of the coastal resorts in the south east corner of England like Eastbourne.
+Other destinations you can travel from Victoria include Brighton and Canterbury and most of the coastal resorts in the South East corner of England, like Eastbourne.
 Many trains out of Victoria are local commuter trains, the rail network in South London is far denser than the London Underground south of the river.

 Charing Cross, Blackfriars and London Bridge are other London stations that service the same South East corner of England.